-Remember when chef Wade Murphy of Restaurant 1826 in Adare took part in the RTÉ TV show Healthy Appetite last year, and almost gave dietician Aveen Bannon a heart attack when she saw the amount of butter, cream and cheese that went into his fish pie?
+Remember when chef Wade Murphy of Restaurant 1826 in Adare took part in the RTÉ TV show Healthy Appetite a while back, and almost gave dietician Aveen Bannon a heart attack when she saw the amount of butter, cream and cheese that went into his fish pie?

 A “slimline” version of the pie was created for the show, but it never made it to the restaurant menu.
 “The healthy version went out the window straight after the show,” Murphy says.

 And when the dietician and her husband visited 1826, what did they order?
 Fish pie by two, of course.
 “It was delicious.
 So good.
 I tried not to remember what was in it,” Bannon says.

 This is a signature recipe that Murphy has perfected over years.
 “It makes regular appearances on the specials and there are customers who call the restaurant to see if it is on, before they make a reservation,” Murphy says.

 “I took a phone call recently from a lady who asked was it on, and when I told her it was, she said ‘It’s not the healthy version, is it?’ ”

 Many of us will be eating fish on Friday, and below is the recipe for that pie – the full-fat one, that is.
 It is a generous mix of fish, smoked fish, prawns, mussels, clams – and optional lobster tail – topped with panko breadcrumbs and Parmesan.
 In the restaurant, chef Murphy serves it with a poached egg on top, for an added touch of luxury.

 What is really interesting about this recipe is that the sauce is not a plain white béchamel made with flour and butter roux.
 Instead it is a mix of gently sweated vegetables and herbs (lots of them, including fennel, leeks and celery), smoked bacon, white wine, fish stock and cream, blended and then passed through a fine sieve, so you end up with a massively flavoursome, silky sauce.